krugozor/database

 SELECT concat("Hello, ", "world", "!")

-Examples of working with the library
+Examples of Working with the Library

-See in file ./console/tests.php
+See the file ./console/tests.php